-e 100 mg SO2/l.

 270 Lactic acid X X For animal products, restricted to For the regulation of the pH of the brine bath in cheese production

-L(+)lactic acid from fermentation X Only under European Regulation.
-With regard to foodstuffs of plant origin: for the preparation of plant protein extracts
+L(+)lactic X Only under European Regulation.

+acid from fermentation With regard to foodstuffs of plant origin: for the preparation of plant protein extracts

 290 Carbon dioxide X X

 296 Malic acid X X

 300 Ascorbic acid X

 306 Tocopherols X Anti-oxidant

 322 Lecithin X X With regard to foodstuffs of animal origin: Milk products.
 Only when derived from organic production.
 Applicable as of 1 January 2022.
 Until that date, only when derived from organic raw material.

 330 Citric acid X X Prohibited for animal products

 331 Sodium citrate X X

 332 Potassium citrate X Prohibited under European Regulation

 333 Calcium citrate X

 334 Tartaric acid X X (only for mead) Only for wine

 335 Sodium tartrate X X

-336 Potassium tartrate X X
+336 Potassium tartrate Х X

 341 Monocalcium phosphate X only as ferment for flour ("raising flour")

+342 X X

-342 Diammonium phosphate X X For use in processing of fruit wines, including cider and perry and mead
+Ammonium phosphate According to European Regulation, only diammonium phosphate.
+Only in the manufacture of fermented fruit beverages, including cider and perry and mead